 As Managing Director at Chesapeake Bank’s Cash Flow division, Kevin Wood understands the complexities associated with managing a business’ cash flow.
-To help break down basics and share best practices for cash flow management, Kevin answers a few cash flow FAQs.
+To help break down the basics and share best practices for cash flow management, Kevin answers a few cash flow FAQs.

 Cash flow management simply means managing your cash so that you have enough cash in your account to pay your expenses as they come due.
-Some companies are very profitable on their financial statements but never have enough cash on hand to cover weekly payroll.
+Some companies are very profitable in their financial statements but never have enough cash on hand to cover weekly payroll.

 Profits are often determined by what jobs you have completed and how much you have billed your customers, not how much they have paid you.
 Your accounts receivables balance may look great on your balance sheet, but it doesn’t help with your actual checking account balance.

-Managing cash, or cash flow, is important because if you do not pay your expenses when they come due, it can create poor relationships with vendors and suppliers, poor employee morale and possibly late fees or tax penalties.
+Managing cash, or cash flow is important because if you do not pay your expenses when they come due, it can create poor relationships with vendors and suppliers, poor employee morale and possibly late fees or tax penalties.
 In extreme circumstances, cash flow issues can cause a profitable company to go out of business.